 Even before the pandemic, we had introduced a secure remote work system from the standpoint of BCP (business continuity planning).
 Taking advantage of this system, we switched to a full teleworking arrangement in the Tokyo region from the beginning of April 2020, ahead of the first state of emergency declaration.

-Meetings to discuss management decisions were also changed to remote ones, and management has continued to be carried out seamlessly making use of the electronic approval system already in place.
+(As of 2024, a combination of office work and teleworking is in use.)
+We also utilizes web conference tools for meetings related to management decisions, and management has continued to be carried out seamlessly making use of the electronic approval system already in place.